cwilbur/code-samples/FOR-RECRUITERS.md

 and there's no material benefit to me or to a potential employer for me to switch now.

-("Unixlike" includes Linux, FreeBSDs, OpenBSD, NetBSD, and the BSD derivatives, including Mac OS X.)
+("Unixlike" includes Linux, Solaris, FreeBSDs, OpenBSD, NetBSD, and the BSD derivatives, including Mac OS X.)

 4. I will not use Windows as a primary desktop.
 Given point 3, the requirement that my desktop be Windows is a sign of a